human-centered design strategist

 sleeptimeline.png

-Why would you ever want to do this?
-Well, you spend a third of your life asleep, and our brains clearly undergo some sort of thinking process during it, but we don’t get the opportunity to consciously bring any of that into our waking life.
-Having a semblance agency over the creativity we achieve in our sleep is a unique opportunity.
+You spend a third of your life asleep, and our brains clearly undergo some sort of thinking process during it, but we don’t get the opportunity to consciously bring any of that into our waking life.
+Having a semblance agency over the creativity we achieve in our sleep is a unique and often unexplored opportunity - until Dormio.

 timer interface